ironbee/ironbee/clipp/clipp.md

     clipp modsec:february.log @view ironbee:ironbee.conf

-`@view@` is a modifier.
+`@view` is a modifier.
 It takes event streams as inputs, displays them to standard out, and passes them on to the next element in the stage.

 Multiple generators are possible: